h-allen-adams/sqOSC/README.md

 Parameter Number and Parameter Value are split into a high and low byte in order to fit in the NPRN message format.

-Automation tools like QLab can send MIDI messages, but NPRN messages are not really human-readable.
-Writing and editing NPRM show cues on the fly (for instance, during a tech rehearsal) is difficult.
+Automation tools like QLab can send MIDI messages, but NRPN messages are not really human-readable.
+Writing and editing NRPN show cues on the fly (for instance, during a tech rehearsal) is difficult.
 In contrast, OSC messages are human-readable and can easily be edited on the fly.